srid/ema-template/content/start/tutorial.md

       H.div !
 A.class_ "mt-8 p-2 text-center" $ do
         case r of
           Index -> do
-            H.toHtml s
+            H.toHtml $
               "You are on the index page.
 The name is " <> speaker model routeElem About "Go to About"
           About -> do
             "You are on the about page. "